 *Please note that there are several ways to perform a dental implant procedure.
 Your procedure may not be similar to what’s outlined below.

-Depending on your condition and requirements, a dentist may use a 3D CT scanner to examine your entire mouth in order to get accurate data on your bone and jaw structure.
-Note that the CT scan is only available at major hospitals and dental clinics.
+- 3D CT Scanning: Depending on your condition, a dentist may use a 3D CT scanner to examine your entire mouth in order to get accurate data on your bone and jaw structure.
+(Note that the CT scan is only available at major hospitals and dental clinics.)

-A dentist may need to extract an old tooth first before implanting an artificial tooth.
+- Implanting an Artificial Tooth: A dentist may need to extract an old tooth first before implanting an artificial tooth.
 If you’re in good oral health, a dentist might be able to drill your jawbone and place the implant right away on the day you visit.
-This is called an immediate implant.

 You can choose from a variety of implant systems available in Thailand.
 These systems mainly differ in size, shape, and material.